ElStevenn/Flask_React/README.md

    Name input, Text input (max 400 characters), Deadline input and Start Day input (optional) and a button to "pubish a new task".

+## Conclution
+This it was one of my firsts personal projects to learn about React